-Food safety is of paramount importance to people's physical and mental health and social stability, making it an integral part of the national strategy.
-With the increase in people's awareness of food safety, there is a growing demand for food safety management and testing, requiring corresponding food safety supervision measures at every stage from food raw materials planting and breeding to consumer purchase of related food.
+Food safety is paramount to physical and mental health and social stability, making it an integral part of the national strategy.
+With the increase in people's awareness of food safety, there is a growing demand for food safety management and testing, requiring corresponding food safety supervision measures at every stage, from raw materials planting and breeding to consumer purchase of related food.
 Among them, food safety risk assessment is a crucial part of food safety management, which not only concerns the safety of the food to be tested but also significantly impacts the efficiency of food safety management [1].
-Food safety testing is one of the important means of food safety management, which focuses on key inspections of food according to safety standards to reduce the probability of safety risks.
+Food safety testing is one of the important means of food safety management, focusing on key food inspections according to safety standards to reduce the probability of safety risks.
 Previous food safety testing methods mainly checked whether the food safety standards were met and did not delve into the underlying risks hidden in the food safety information or eliminate potential risks and uncertainties [2].
-Constructing a food safety risk assessment system can not only strengthen the prediction of food safety risks but also eliminate some deep safety risks, thereby enhancing food safety management performance, shortening food safety inspection time, and improving management efficiency.
+Constructing a food safety risk assessment system can strengthen the prediction of food safety risks and eliminate some deep safety risks, thereby enhancing food safety management performance, shortening food safety inspection time, and improving management efficiency.

 Food safety data exhibits high dimensionality and nonlinear characteristics, with numerous testing indicators, missing data, noise, and other uncertain factors.
 Additionally, it has strong timeliness, requiring timely data processing within a short time.
-Currently, existing methods for food safety risk assessment suffer from significant errors due to the influence of various factors and still require manual assistance in judgment, leading to subjectivity and inability to meet dynamic data assessment.
-Furthermore, apart from food safety risk assessment, food safety management also requires supervision at every stage from production to sale, which cannot be achieved through manual methods and is relatively inefficient.
+Currently, existing food safety risk assessment methods suffer from significant errors due to the influence of various factors and still require manual assistance in judgment, leading to subjectivity and inability to meet dynamic data assessment.
+Furthermore, apart from food safety risk assessment, food safety management also requires supervision at every stage from production to sale, which cannot be achieved through manual methods and could be more efficient.
 Therefore, this paper introduces the improved hidden Markov algorithm into the food safety management system, constructs a food safety risk assessment module and an intelligent visual supervision module, and enhances the effectiveness and efficiency of food safety management.
 Finally, the DEA model is used to evaluate the efficiency of the food safety management system constructed in this paper, examining its practical application effect.